-There are numerous military benefits from the government based upon military status at the time of departure from the service as well as for active duty personnel.
-Students may utilize several Veterans' Administration educational benefits at GCU such as ROTC, the Montgomery GI Bill, Tuition Assistance (Top-Up), and Vocational Rehabilitation.
-For additional information, please call 888-442-4551 or visit www.gibill.va.gov.
+There are numerous education benefits from the Veterans Administration and the Department of Defense based upon military status at the time of separation from the service as well as for active duty military personnel.
+Students may utilize Veterans' Administration educational benefits at GCU such as Post-911 GI Bill® (Chapter 33) Montgomery GI Bill® (Chapter 30), Montgomery GI Bill® Select Reserve (Chapter 1606), Survivors and Dependents' Educational Assistance DEA (Chapter 35), Tuition Assistance (Top-Up), and Vocational Rehabilitation (Chapter 31).
+In addition, Active Duty Military may qualify for Military Tuition Assistance.

+For additional information on VA Benefits, please call 888-442-4551 or visit www.gibill.va.gov.